Peach (color)

 Peach is a color that is named for the pale color of the interior flesh of the peach fruit.
-This name may also be substituted for "peachy".
 Like the color apricot, the color peach is paler than most actual peach fruits and seems to have been formulated (like the color apricot) primarily to create a pastel palette of colors for interior design.

 Peach

 The flesh of the peach fruit, depending on the variety of peach, can be peach colored, or paler, or more yellow-pink as here.

 The color peach approximates the color of the interior flesh of that variety of peaches known as white peaches.

 The first recorded use of peach as a color name in English was in 1588.

 Etymology

-The etymology of the color peach (and the fruit): the word comes from the Middle English peche, derived from Middle French, in turn derived from Latin persica, i.e., the fruit from Persia.
-In actuality, the ultimate origin of the peach fruit was from China.
+The word comes from the fruit, which is from the Old French peche, derived from medieval Latin persica, i.e., the fruit from Persia (the ultimate origin of the peach tree was from China).

 Variations

 Peach (RYB)

 Displayed at right is the color that is called "peach" in the RYB color system.
 It is a mixture of white and some orange.